doghmoh/e-inovice-encoder/README.md

    1/ import the library below to use the  function getTLVForValue().
    <script src="Jsbase64.qrCode.js"></script>
-   2/ use the code below to generate base64 code :
+   2/ use the code below to generate base64 code (just edit the second argument in function getTLVForValue()) :

         var SellerName = getTLVForValue("1", "doghmoh");
         var VATRegistrationNumber = getTLVForValue("2", "312345678912343");